VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: VeriWeb Benchmark

-\textbf{Task Instruction Generation.} To generate realistic and executable instructions, we develop a multi-stage pipeline combining language model generation with human curation, as shown in the left part of Fig.~\ref{fig:framework}.
+\textbf{Task Instruction Construction.} To generate realistic and executable instructions, we develop a multi-stage pipeline combining human curation with language model generation, as shown in the left part of Figure~\ref{fig:framework}.
 Initially, a small batch of seed instructions is manually selected for each topical domain.
 These seed instructions, representing high-level user intents, are input to a language model to generate a large number of candidate tasks.
 Human annotators then review these outputs, selecting only those that are grammatically clear, semantically meaningful, and practically feasible.
 Once a vetted pool of main tasks is established, the language model is prompted to perform subtask decomposition to obtain complete task instructions, including detailed sub-instructions of each subtask.
 This process is guided by seed instructions and strict formatting constraints.
-After generation, each batch of instructions undergoes automated filtering, followed by a second, stricter verification phase involving multiple passes of model-based evaluation.
+After generation, each batch of instructions undergoes automated filtering, followed by a second, stricter verification phase involving multiple passes of model-based validation.
 Only those tasks that pass all verification rounds are retained.
-This procedure enables efficient instruction generation while maintaining the factual correctness, diversity, and task feasibility necessary for GUI datasets.
+This procedure enables efficient instruction generation while maintaining the factual correctness, diversity, and task feasibility necessary for web datasets. {The detailed construction process can be found in Appendix~\ref{app:task_instruction_construction}.}